5 Tips on How You Can Respond When a Survivor Breaks the Silence

 You are also affected by this abuse.
 Even though the abuse did not happen to you, knowing that it happened to someone you love will impact your life.
 Make sure you assess your feelings and remember to care for yourself.
 It isn’t possible to be your best self in your supportive role if you are too tired to listen with compassion or overfilled with emotions.
 After every conversation, make sure you do a healthy activity to re-center yourself.
-This can be going for a walk outdoors, doing some yoga, or taking a jog around the neighborhood Taking care of yourself along the journey will help your loved one too as you both work to find peace.
+This can include going for a walk outdoors, doing yoga, or taking a jog around the neighborhood.
+Taking care of yourself along the journey will help your loved one too as you both work to find peace.

 While it will be difficult to hear that someone you love has been abused, the thing to remember is that healing is possible.
 With support and love from you and others, your loved one can overcome the trauma and find peace.